RunestoneInteractive/httlads/_sources/WorldFacts/cs1_government_types.rst

 The first thing we really want to do is change those headings.
-Climate values of 1.0, 2.0 etc are not very useful, but we can translate that into more human-friendly form.
+Climate values of 1.0, 2.0 etc are not very useful, but we can translate that into a more human-friendly form.

 The climate numbers are as follows: